corsairmarks/ecumenopolis_trade/mod/README.md

 * 2.0.0 Updated for Stellaris 3.1.* "Lem" - icons are assign differently (and better)
 * 2.1.0 Add "Commercial Arcology" district and a colony automation plan
 * 2.2.0 Enhancements based on user feedback
-    * Allow Commercial Arcologies on capital worlds
+    * Allow Commercial Arcologies on empire any capital that is also an ecumenopolis
     * Move bonus trade value generated in concert with starbase modules, etc from each district to the colony designation - it was a bit too strong for each district to generate loads of trade value regardless of employment

 ## Source Code